-\\First year of the Mossy Pond capture-mark-recapture (CMR) study.
+First year of the Mossy Pond capture-mark-recapture (CMR) study.
 Results shown are from a visual encounter survey (VES) conducted separately from the CMR work in 2014.

-†Crews did not begin documenting subadult SNYLF during CMR surveys until the final trip of the 2015 season (in September): from September 2015 onward, CDFW field crews consistently recorded subadult detections as part of the CMR survey protocol.
++Staff did not begin documenting subadult SNYLF during CMR surveys until the final trip of the 2015 season (in September): from September 2015 onward, CDFW field staff consistently recorded subadult detections as part of the CMR survey protocol.
 Results shown for 2015 are from the survey day with the most detections of the summer (July 16, 2015), which is why no subadults are shown in the histogram.
 Results shown from 2015-2018 are from the CMR survey day with the most total SNYLF detections for that year.

-‡The Mossy Pond study area was visited and surveyed only once in 2019.
-The field portion of the CMR study ended in 2018.
-Crews were no longer marking captured frogs but continued to record PIT tag numbers for recaptured frogs.
-Survey efforts in 2019 included a stream segment at the eastern edge of the study area that had not been included in the CMR study (Site ID 52777).
-CDFW staff observed two adult SNYLF at Site ID 52777 in 2019.
+‡Following completion of the CMR study in 2018, CDFW only visited the Mossy Pond study area once per year to assess the relative abundance and general status of the SNYLF population.
+Staff are no longer marking captured frogs, but continue to record PIT tag numbers for recaptured frogs.
+Survey totals from 2019 onward also included a stream segment at the eastern edge of the study area that had not been included in the CMR study (Site ID 52777).